matty99/matty99.github.io/_posts/2016-03-27-special-shower.md

 ---
 layout: post
 title: "Bad shower design"
-description: A story about a terrible shower design.
+description: A story about my experience using a terrible shower.
+I'll never forget it and I'll never go back.
 tags:
 - Design
 - Rant